CJR-UnB/prisma-generator-nestjs-crud/README.md

   output   = "../src"
 }
 ```
-In the provider field, write "prisma-generator-nestjs-service".
+In the provider field, write "prisma-generator-nestjs-crud".
 In output, put the path to the src folder.

 The src directory should contain directories named with your model's name in kebab-case.
 These will be the locations where the services will be generated.